 Yes, I know…it’s non-functional.
 Yes, I know…body weight is better.
 Yes…I know all of the arguments for why barbell training is the only thing every one on the planet should ever do.
 Except that it isn’t.
 Not in this case.
 Not in the environment I was in (I’ll come back to this topic at the very end of this series))

-Remember my overarching goal here: generate success without breaking the client.
+Remember my overarching goal here: to generate success without breaking the client.
 Nothing else matters except that one goal initially and no amount of macho dogmatic spew changes that.
 Because the basic fact is this, when you’re working with untrained obese beginners with no previous training background (and usually no movement background of any sort), almost anything more complex than the simplest of exercises is going to overwhelm them.

 And before you argue with me differently, tell me how many people you have ever seen in any gym squatting or deadlifting properly.
 I’ve been in gyms for damn near three decades (and had a clue what was going on for maybe two of those) and I can count the total on a few hands at most.